GabrielSasseville01/Duckietown-Real-Time-RL/README.md

 ### Summary

 After completing this example, you will have:
-1. ✅ A trained SAC agent (300 episodes)
+1. ✅ A trained SAC agent (200 episodes)
 2. ✅ Model checkpoints saved at intervals
 3. ✅ Training metrics and plots
 4. ✅ Evaluation results with performance statistics

 **Expected results:**
-- Training typically takes 6-10 hours for 300 episodes (depending on hardware)
+- Training typically takes 1-4 hours for 200 episodes (depending on hardware)
-- Average evaluation reward should improve over training (typical range: 10-20)
+- Average evaluation reward should improve over training (typical range: 0-20)
 - Episodes should approach maximum length (2000 steps) as the agent learns

 **Next steps:**
 - Experiment with different hyperparameters (see [Custom Hyperparameters](#custom-hyperparameters))
+- Try training in gym-mode with a fixed delay: add --gym_mode and --step_duration 0.5
 - Try training with action conditioning: add `--condition_on_prev_action` flag
 - Run longer training: increase `--num_episodes` to 500 or 1000
 - Explore delay experiments: see [Delay Experiments](#delay-experiments) section